Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 1. Click the *Status* drop-down list and select the **All** option.
     All processes, regardless of their status, are displayed.

-2. Click the *Workflow* drop-down list and select a desired workflow type.
+2. Click the *Workflow* drop-down list and select the workflow you want to check.
     All processes of the selected workflow are displayed.

 3. Check the status of the desired process in the *Status* column of the processes list.